Mind the step: On the frequency-domain analysis of gravitational-wave memory waveforms: Introduction

 Some of us have recently developed a computationally efficient phenomenological model of the $(\ell=2, m =0)$ spherical harmonic of quasicircular aligned spin coalescences of black holes \cite{Rossello-Sastre:2024zlr}.
 This mode contains the leading contribution of the gravitational-wave memory effect, as well as an oscillatory signal associated with quasi-normal ringdown, and completes the modeling of the $(\ell=2)$ modes.
 The model is constructed in the time domain; in GW data analysis it is however very common to work in the frequency domain, e.g. a quantity of central interest is the following scalar product~\cite{Finn:1992wt}

-where $x$ and $y$ represent two arbitrary time series, and $S_{\mathrm{n}}(f)$ is the single-sided PSD.
+where $x$ and $y$ represent two arbitrary time series, and $S_{\mathrm{n}}(f)$ is the single-sided power spectral density.
 The latter effectively sets limits on the sensitive frequency range of a detector, and thus determines which types of sources can be observed by detectors such as Advanced LIGO~\cite{LIGOScientific:2014pky}, Advanced Virgo~\cite{VIRGO:2014yos}, KAGRA~\cite{KAGRA:2018plz}, ET~\cite{ET}, CE~\cite{CE}, or LISA~\cite{LISA}.
 In practice, the upper cutoff frequency $\fmax$ is often set by the signal, while the lower cutoff $\fmin$ is a result of the detector's technology.

 The importance of frequency-domain representations in gravitational-wave data analysis calls for an adequately simple and computationally efficient way to perform discrete Fourier transforms (FT) for step-like functions.
-A standard approach to carry out FTs that involve memory signals is to develop a recipe (see e.g.~\cite{Gasparotto_2023, Richardson_2022, chen2024improved}) based on windowing or padding with constant values that suppresses numerical artifacts.
+A standard approach to carry out FTs that involve memory signals is to develop a recipe (see e.g.~\cite{Gasparotto_2023, Richardson_2022, chen2024improved}) based on windowing or padding with constant values to mitigate numerical artifacts.
+Following this approach, an ``optimal'' FT would need a laborious iterative experimentation process of choosing the appropriate window parameters and padding length tailored to the specific system, which creates a potential source of error.

 Here we take a different route and focus on constructing the frequency-domain version of an infinitely long signal.
 In order to avoid FT artifacts we simply split the signal into a sigmoid function, which can be Fourier transformed in closed form and can be chosen a priori, and a residual which does depend on the details of the gravitational-wave signal and has to be Fourier transformed numerically, but does not contain the persistent ``memory'' component.
 We then justify and provide cogent evidence for the success of our method using closed-form step-like signals and realistic GW waveforms.
 Note that the response of space-borne detectors such as LISA~\cite{LISA}, which are based on time-delay interferometry~\cite{Tinto:2004wu}, does not generate step-like data for gravitational-wave memory signals, which allows alternative avenues to process those signals, see e.g.~\cite{Inchauspe:2024ibs}.

 As an illustration of what our method achieves, the lower panel of Fig.~\ref{fig:show_off} shows the result of a straightforward numerical FT of a signal containing memory, along with the same result obtained using our method, which seamlessly suppresses numerical artifacts arising from the finite duration of the signal.
 To understand how our approach relates to the common recipes based on windowing, we proceed by discussing a set of examples, where for each example the behavior of the numerical FT can be reproduced in closed form.
 In order to facilitate the use of our method we provide a Python implementation~\cite{FouTStep}.